Frequently Asked Questions

-A multimeter will not normally do a 500 volt Insulation Test or a high-current Earth Test for Class I equipment (earthed) or a Leakage test.
-As a multimeter will show if an earth is intact, but not its integrity
+A multimeter will not normally do a 500-volt Insulation Test or a high-current Earth Test for Class I equipment (earthed) or a Leakage test.
+As a megger will show if earth is intact, but not its integrity.

 An RCD (Residual Current Device) is designed to protect against electrocution in a narrow range of circumstances only.
 The RCD measures an out of balance between the active and neutral currently only.